Skip to content

 The OFAC USD Problem — Practical Implications

 *Practical solution*: Denominate all transactions in EUR.
-EUR SWIFT transactions from EU banks to GEGMR-affiliated accounts (via UBAF Paris, BEMO Europe, or Lebanon-based correspondent) are processable.
+EUR SWIFT transactions from EU banks to GECOPHAM-affiliated accounts (via Arab-European correspondent banks or Lebanon-based correspondents) are processable.

 Step-by-Step Compliance Clearance for a European Buyer